fceschmidt/fd-dictionaries/tools/mk/resources/README-stardict.md

 This dictionary is in the stardict format.
 This format is developed by the StarDict project, <http://www.stardict.org/>.
-It can be used by various program (see first link above for a graphical client).
+It can be used by various programs (see first link above for a graphical client).
 A command-line client called sdcv is available at <http://sdcv.sourceforge.net/>.

 If you are using Debian/Ubuntu, you might want to install the graphical client via `apt install qstardict` or the command-line client via `apt-get install sdcv`.

+Alternatively, there is also GoldenDict, which offers a modern design and much more search options.